Patrick AlfordAssociate Professor, Department of Biomedical Engineering

-Our lab's work focuses on the mechanics of actively adaptive tissues.
-Many cells and tissues are exposed to dynamic mechanical perturbations, which require constant feedback by those cells to maintain their integrity and functionality.
-Our lab takes a multimodal approach to understanding mechanotransduction and mechano-adaptation in soft tissues.
+Many cells in tissues are exposed to dynamic mechanical perturbations, which require constant feedback by those cells to maintain their integrity and functionality.
+Our lab takes a multimodal approach to better understand the processes by which this feedback occurs.

-We employ microfabrication and tissue engineering approaches to construct in vitro tissues that mimic the structure and function of native tissue, but in a highly controlled setting, allowing us to probe the force-feedback behavior of cells.
+We employ microfabrication and tissue engineering approaches to construct in vitro models that mimic the structure and function of native cells and tissues, but in a highly controlled setting, allowing us to probe the force-feedback behavior of cells.

 Win Z, Buksa JM, Luxton GWG, Barocas VH, Alford PW.
 Cellular Microbiaxial Stretching to Measure a Single-Cell Strain Energy Density Function.
 J Biomech Eng 2017; 139(7) 071006.